kandoruus/task-management-app-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

+## Set up gh-pages

+1. Change homepage and name in package.json to match the project name.
+2. npm run deploy

 ## Available Scripts

 In the project directory, you can run: